The fractional Helly number for separable convexity spaces: Introduction

+Note that a set system that satisfies only properties (C1) and (C2) is often called a \emph{closure system}, and these properties alone suffice to define a closure (hull) operator.
+Property (C3) is equivalent to requiring that the closure operator is \emph{domain finite}, meaning that for any $A\subset X$ and $p \in \conv(A)$ there exists a finite subset $B\subset A$ such that $p\in \conv(B)$.
+(See \cite[Section 1.2]{vandevel}.)

+The fractional Helly property is defined for \emph{finite} families of convex sets (in a typically infinite convexity space), and condition (C3) is in fact not essential for it.
+Consequently, our results extend in a straightforward way to general closure systems.
+However, to maintain a clear connection to the geometric origins, we choose to formulate and discuss our results in the setting of convexity spaces.

-There are several parameters which measure the complexity of a convexity space.
-For us the most important parameter is the {\em Radon number}, which is defined to be the smallest integer $n$ (if it exists) such that any subset $Y\subset X$, with $|Y|=n$, admits a partition $Y = A\cup B$ such that $\conv(A)\cap \conv(B)\neq \emptyset$.
+\subp{Radon and Helly numbers} The complexity of a convexity space can be measured by various parameters.
+One of the crucial ones for us is the \emph{Radon number}, which is defined to be the smallest integer $n$ (if it exists) such that every subset $Y\subset X$ with $|Y|=n$ admits a partition $Y = A\cup B$ such that $\conv(A)\cap \conv(B)\neq \emptyset$.